Frequently Asked Questions

 All Dearborn public libraries have copies of the most popular forms for Federal and Michigan taxes during tax season- please contact the library for information about which forms are currently available.

 Artwork in the Rotunda Gallery

 Located on the first floor of the Henry Ford Centennial Library, the Rotunda is a free, public gallery, and is open during regular library hours.
-The exhibit space is managed cooperatively by the Dearborn Library Commission and the Dearborn Community Arts Council.
-Exhibits and installations are overseen by the Padzieski Art Gallery Coordinator.
+The exhibit space is managed cooperatively by the Dearborn Library Commission and the Dearborn Community Fund.
+Exhibits and installations are overseen by the Padzieski Art Gallery.
 Artists are invited to submit proposals for art exhibitions.
-For more information please visit the DCAC website, or contact them via the DCAC contact page.
+For more information please visit the Padzieski Art Gallery website.